rmcwilliam/Travel-log/README.md

 #### Params:

-`log_id:` Must provide ID of log you would like to create an attachment in.
+`log_id:` Must provide ID of log you would like to create an attachment in. `location`: Must provide locations as string. `

 #### Response: